betheden/hebrew-grammar/content/stem_tiphil.rst

 :ref:`stem_hiphil`
 stem formation.
 It differs from the Hiphil by using a ת prefix before the 1st radical instead of a ה prefix.
 It is an extremely rare verbal form in Biblical Hebrew.

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Tiphil stem.
+.. include:: ../includes/consult_dictionary.txt

 -  JER 12:5